rspeer/wordfreq/README.md

     >>> word_frequency('New York', 'en')
     0.0002315934248950231
     >>> word_frequency('北京地铁', 'zh')  # "Beijing Subway"
-    2.342123813395707e-05
+    3.2187603965715087e-06

 The word frequencies are combined with the half-harmonic-mean function in order to provide an estimate of what their combined frequency would be.
+In languages written without spaces, there is also a penalty to the word frequency for each word break that must be inferred.

 This implicitly assumes that you're asking about words that frequently appear together.
 It's not multiplying the frequencies, because that would assume they